-On this private tour of the Van Gogh Museum, explore an exceptional collection of Vincent’s works with your own art historian guide.
+During this private tour of the Van Gogh Museum, you’ll explore an exceptional collection of Vincent’s works with your own art historian guide.

 Learn about van Gogh’s techniques and style.
 Understand how his style influenced modern artists.
 Hear the real story of his turbulent life.